Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-rollback-a-node.md

       }
    ```

-If you need to rollback to more than 2000 blocks, then follow the instructions provided in [Get Waves Blockchain](/en/waves-node/options-for-getting-actual-blockchain) article to get the actual blockchain state.
+If you have to rollback more than 2000 blocks, then follow the instructions provided in [Get Waves Blockchain](/en/waves-node/options-for-getting-actual-blockchain) article to get the actual blockchain state.

 Use [Chaincmp](https://github.com/wavesplatform/gowaves/releases/tag/v0.1.2)  utility to compare blockchains on the node and reference nodes.